wp-plugins/gallery-categories/readme.txt

 = How can I view all galleries that belong to a certain category of galleries? =

-Please paste the shortcode of the necessary gallery category to the page/post.
+1. Please paste the shortcode of the necessary gallery category to the page/post.
+2. Please use the widget Gallery Categories.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =